Saturday, October 31, 2009

 In the previous post, someone commented about "melting down" while trying to learn a new skill, and the horrible feeling that comes from thinking everybody knows something but you, and you're a complete idiot.
 I think we all feel that way from time to time.
 And the key is to not let it get to us, to do the best we can, muddle through, and not worry about what others are thinking of us.

-In light of that, let me share with you a page from one of my art journals.
+at, let me share with you a page from one of my art journals.
 These are books (always the same, just with different covers and different colored paper) that I scribble in, usually on a daily basis.
 The cover says "artist's journal," but what I create inside isn't really art.
 Well, it's art, but it's not "good" art!
 And you can look at it and think, "What a talentless dummy!"
 And that's okay.
 (Note: Talk about being scared!
 This is something new for me to do in this blog.
 But here goes . . .)

 My point is that on January 31st of this year, I'd run out of space in the previous book and was beginning page 1 of a brand-new book.
 This is scary!
 What if I muck things up on the first page?
 Does that set the tone for the rest of the book?
 Oh, the pressure!
 Oh, the tension!